 being a daycare procedure.
 If it is required to cover that tiny incision,

 surgeons may stitch to close that area.
-A patch or shelter will be placed
+A patch or protective glasses will

-over your eye for quick recovery.
-You will be asked to rest for thirty
+be placed over your eye for quick recovery.
+You will be asked to rest for

 What happens after cataract surgery?

 Right after the cataract surgery is done, your surgeon will do a post-op evaluation and will give you a few recovery instructions.

 Please arrange a driver to go back home as driving is not advisable right after the surgery is done.

 You will be administered with medicated eye drops, and you will be prescribed to use them for a couple of weeks after the surgery.